vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 ![KIAM](/images/guides/kubernetes/platform-security/workload-identity-kiam.png)

 KIAM has both server and agent components.
-The agents run as a Daemonset on every node in the cluster.
+The agents run as a DaemonSet on every node in the cluster.
 The server component can (and should) be restricted to the either the control-plane nodes or a subset of cluster nodes.
 Agents capture EC2 metadata API requests and forward them to the server components to